Admission to Graduate Programs is competitive. Admission and financial aid decisions are based on the following.

 - Teaching Assistantships, which include full scholarship and stipend for assisting with student teaching

-supervision and other work of the department (MTA candidates only).
+supervision and other work of the department.

 - WINS (Noyce Fellowships), which include full tuition and a generous stipend for Math and Science candidates who commit to teaching 2 years in a high need school following graduation.